The world of Hindi blogging: our detailed observations हिंदी ब्लॉगिंग के संसार में हमने क्या पाया?

 Five, different shades of Hindi, and regional flavor.
 Hindi being the mother tongue of the majority in at least ten states in India, people write different shades of Hindi [It’s no brainer that khari boli happens to be the most prevalent].
 Together with it come the local icons: Kanha in Braj, Ganga in eastern UP and Bihar, hills in Uttarakhand… Some bloggers have passionately been writing about their region, city, caste and other identities.

 Six, blog-design aspects.
-Hindi bloggers are as good or bad in blog design, e.g. matters relating to readability, navigation, placing of widgets and page-length.
+Hindi bloggers are as good or bad in blog design as their English counterparts, e.g. matters relating to readability, navigation, placing of widgets and page-length.
 When it comes to experimenting with colors, fonts etc, Hindi bloggers seem to be more passionate than their English counterparts, generally speaking.
 Many Hindi bloggers use very intense colors.

 Seven, vulgar self-praise or self-promotion in many popular blogs.
 Because of their perceived expertise in, and success with, blogging, many popular Hindi bloggers tend to go overboard in promoting themselves.
-We mention it here as this show off often mars the content quality of their blogs.
+We mention it here as this show off often reduces the overall quality of their blogs.
 We’ll talk about other aspects of this conduct in some later post.